dotnet/docs/docs/docker/building-net-docker-images.md

 ## Docker image variatons

-The `microsoft/dotnet` images are offerred in three different variatons, each for a specific use case.
+The `microsoft/dotnet` images are offered in three different variations, each for a specific use case.

-- `microsoft/dotnet:<version>-sdk` : i.e. **microsoft/dotnet-preview2-sdk**, this image contains the .NET Core SDK which includes the .NET Core and Command Line Tools (CLI).
+- `microsoft/dotnet:<version>-sdk` : that is **microsoft/dotnet-preview2-sdk**, this image contains the .NET Core SDK which includes the .NET Core and Command Line Tools (CLI).
 Use this image for your development processes; dev, test debug.

-- `microsoft/dotnet:<version>-onbuild` : i.e. **microsoft/dotnet:onbuild**, contains `ONBUILD` triggers which should cover most applications.
+- `microsoft/dotnet:<version>-onbuild` : that is **microsoft/dotnet:onbuild**, contains `ONBUILD` triggers which should cover most applications.
 The build will `COPY` you application, run `dotnet restore` and create an `ENTRYPOINT dotnet run` instruction to run the application when the Docker image is run.

-- `microsoft/dotnet:<version>-core` : i.e. **microsoft/dotnet:1.0.0-core**, image contains only .NET Core (runtime and libraries) and it is optimized for running [portable .NET Core applications](https://docs.microsoft.com/en-us/dotnet/articles/core/app-types).
+- `microsoft/dotnet:<version>-core` : that is **microsoft/dotnet:1.0.0-core**, image contains only .NET Core (runtime and libraries) and it is optimized for running [portable .NET Core applications](https://docs.microsoft.com/en-us/dotnet/articles/core/app-types).

-- `microsoft/dotnet:<version>-core-deps` : i.e. **microsoft/dotnet:1.0.0-core-deps**, if you wish to run self-contained applications use this image.
+- `microsoft/dotnet:<version>-core-deps` : that is **microsoft/dotnet:1.0.0-core-deps**, if you wish to run self-contained applications use this image.
 Contains the operating system with all of the native dependencies needed bt .NET Core.
 Can also be used to build a custom copy of .NET core by compiling coreclr and corefx.

 Latest versions of each variant:

-- `microsoft/dotnet` or `microsoft/dotnet:latest` (aka sdk)
+- `microsoft/dotnet` or `microsoft/dotnet:latest` (includes SDK)
 - `microsoft/dotnet:onbuild`
 - `microsoft/dotnet:core`
-- `microsoft/dotnet-core-deps`
+- `microsoft/dotnet:core-deps`

 Here is a list of the images after a `docker pull <imagename>` on a development machine to show the various sizes.